darwin098/Year-2-Sem-2-Obsidian-Notes/Year 2 Sem 2 Content/A10 2017 - Insufficient Logging & Monitoring.md

 - Occurs when organizations do not put in place robust logging mechanisms or respond to alerts of potential attacks
-- Allows attackers to achieve their goals without begin detected
+- Allows attackers to achieve their goals without being detected

 ## Example
 ---